 Love never ends."

 (1 Corinthians 13)

-Note: (Love) This Bible verse defining true love, is on the cover of one of June's small photo albums (Photo Memories) on the living room coffee table...it is also is on a magnet on the refrigerator door in the kitchen.
-The illustration used above is a photo scan of the cover of June's "Photo Memories" album.
+Stan's Notes: (Love) This Bible verse defining true love, is on the cover of one of June's small photo albums (Photo Memories) on the living room coffee table...it is also is on a magnet on the refrigerator door in the kitchen.
+The illustration used above is an actual photo scan of the cover of June's "Photo Memories" album.

 May the Peace of

 our heavenly Father...